 Holders of Series C Preferred Stock are entitled to vote together with the holders of the Common Stock as a single class, in each case, on an as-converted basis, except where a separate class vote is required by law.
 Holders of Series C Preferred Stock have certain limited special approval rights, including with respect to the issuance of pari passu or senior equity securities of the Company.
-The Investor has the right to nominate one director at each annual or special meeting of the Company's shareholders until the earlier of the third anniversary of the execution of the Purchase Agreement and such time as the Investor and its Affiliates (as defined in the Purchase Agreement) do not hold at least a majority of the Series C Preferred Stock purchased under the Purchase Agreement.
-The Investor's nominee pursuant to this right was elected to serve one-year terms at each of the annual meetings since May 19, 2021.
+The Investor has the right to nominate one director at each annual or special meeting of the Company's shareholders (the "Designee") and to nominate a successor to fill any vacancy created by the Designee ceasing to serve on the Board for any reason during his or her term.
+This right expires upon the earlier to occur of the third anniversary of the execution of the Purchase Agreement and such time as the Investor and its Affiliates (as defined in the Purchase Agreement) do not hold at least a majority of the Series C Preferred Stock purchased under the Purchase Agreement.
+The Designee was elected to serve one-year terms at each of the annual meetings since May 19, 2021.
+In the third quarter of 2023 the Designee resigned and a successor Designee nominated by the Investor was appointed by the Company's Board of Directors to fill the vacancy.